ucmo-cs/Bug-Crawlers_SP23/README.md

 - Configure your AWS account (with Lambda and Dynamo permissions) to connect to the project.
 - Change to the serverless directory.
 - Run "serverless deploy".

+To run the project:
+- npm install
+- ng serve